cbeveridge74/Bitcoin-Blockchain-Browser/README.md

 Contributing / housekeeping
 - This repo intentionally keeps a small surface area.
 If you remove a store or test file, delete both implementation and tests to avoid test discovery issues.

----

-If you want, I can:
-- add PNG fallbacks for the favicon (recommended for older browsers),
-- add a `tests/test-utils.tsx` helper to avoid repeating provider wrappers in tests, or
-- add a short CHANGELOG entry noting the removal of `useCounter`.

-If you'd like any of these, tell me which and I'll implement it.